Employment Law

 • Progressive disciplinary measures were applied

-• A less severe punishment would be insufficient
+• A lesser punishment wouldn’t be acceptable

 If you are consistently late for work, and your company warned you that this behaviour needs to improve, it’s possible that they could have grounds to fire you for just cause.